 Understanding Immigration Bonds

 An immigration bond is a sum of money paid to Immigration and Customs Enforcement (ICE) to secure the release of someone from immigration detention.
-There are two main types:
+There are three main types:

 - Delivery bonds: Allow detainees to be released while ensuring they appear at immigration hearings